Eureka 36 Gen2 Standing Desk Converter Review

 Black, White, Cherry, Taupe

-The Eureka 36 Gen2 standing desk converter in this review is Eureka’s top-selling model of the nine standing desk converter models they currently produce, and thus the one we were most eager to put to the test against the many dozens of converters we've evaluated in our labs since the original Varidesk launched in 2013.
-Along the price spectrum, this unit falls after the Eureka Electric ($299) and the Eureka Corner ($299) and below the extra-large Eureka 46 XL ($449).
+The Eureka 36 Gen2 standing desk converter in this review is Eureka’s top-selling model of the nine standing desk converter models they currently produce, and thus the one we were most eager to put to the test against the many dozens of converters we’ve evaluated in our labs since the original Varidesk launched in 2013.
+Along the size and price spectrum, this unit falls after the Eureka Electric and the Eureka Corner and below the extra-large Eureka 46 XL.

-It should be noted that the Gen2 is called such because it is an improvement over Eureka's original all-white Gen1 model, which is still available in some places at the time of this writing.
-While there are a total of nine feature differentiations between the Gen1 and Gen2 the most noticeable to the user is the elimination of what was a pronounced squeakiness in the lift mechanism of the Gen1.
-The Gen2 is now on par with all of Eureka's converter models—solid, precise, quiet and supremely durable.
+It should be noted that the Gen2 is called such because it is an improvement over Eureka’s original all-white Gen1 model, which is still available in some places at the time of this writing.
+While there are a total of nine features that differentiate the Gen2 from the Gen1, the most noticeable to the user is the elimination of the pronounced squeakiness in the lift mechanism of the Gen1.
+The Gen2 is now on par with all of Eureka’s converter models—solid, precise, quiet and supremely durable.
 Just be aware of this in case you read other reviews of the Eureka 36 that are really the original Gen1, not this newer model (you can tell because it came only in white).

 You can see our round-up of all the Eureka standing desk converters for more details on each model.